awruef/crab-clang/README.md

 # progress?

 Very skeletal so far.
 We are exploring how to represent the AST in CRAB.
-Right now, it only works for the ludicrously simple example program.
+Right now, it only works for the ludicrously simple example programs.

+# to do

+1. Re-treat types, right now everything is `INT_TYPE` of 32 bit width.
+   We should go back to pulling out types from `QualType`.
+2. How do we represent struct types?
+3. Add tests with multiple functions and instantiate an interprocedural analyzer.
+4. Project analyzer results onto the original source code via re-writing.